Language Scent: Exploring Cross-Language Information Navigation: Lab Study

 \subsubsection{Participants}

 We recruited 16 participants (14 women, 2 men; mean age $= 25 \pm 2.18$) via social media and snowball sampling.
 The sample size was determined based on an a-priori power analysis ($\alpha = 0.05$) for detecting a medium (Cohen's $d = 0.75$) effect size \cite{cohen1992StatisticalPowerAnalysis, ortloff2025SmallMediumLarge}.
-All participants were native speakers of Chinese and at least independent users of English according to the Common European Framework of Reference for Languages (CEFR) \cite{CEFRLevelsCommona}.
-All participants regularly engaged in online information seeking (mean $= 2.76 \pm 0.66$ sessions a day).
-Participants self-reported frequently using both English (mean $= 6.25 \pm 1.06$) and Chinese (mean $= 6.50 \pm 1.03$) for information seeking, on a $7$-point Likert scale.
+All participants were native speakers of Chinese and at least independent users of English according to the Common European Framework of Reference for Languages (CEFR) \cite{CEFRLevelsCommona}. \rev{All participants lived in Mainland China until at least age 14 ($M = 18.7, SD = 3.4$), and at the time of the study, resided in an English-speaking country (10 in Canada, 5 in the United States, 1 in the United Kingdom).} All participants regularly engaged in online information seeking (mean $= 2.76 \pm 0.66$ sessions a day). \rev{Additionally, on average participants rated their frequency of information seeking in Chinese as $6.5$ and in English as $6.25$ on a 7-point Likert scale ($1 = \text{Very Rarely}$, $7 = \text{Very Frequently}$).}